Skip to main content

 EOF

-8. Disable the cloud-init and EC2 warning:
+8. Disable the warning about using cloud-init and EC2:

 cat <<EOF > 92-ec2-datasource.cfg